-Ecology, with assistance from the Port and City, has compiled a mailing list for the Site.
+Ecology has compiled a mailing list for the Site.
 The list includes individuals, groups, public agencies, elected officials, private businesses, potentially affected parties, and other known interested parties.
-The list is maintained at Ecology's Northwest Regional Office and will be updated as needed.
+The list is maintained at Ecology's Central Regional Office and will be updated as needed.